restorecommerce/chassis-srv/README.md

 ### Server

-A [Server](src/microservice/server.ts) provides service endpoints.
+A [Server](src/microservice/server.ts) instance can provide multiple service endpoints and emits events related with the microservice's state.
 An endpoint is a wrapped gRPC method accessible from any gRPC clients.
-Endpoint calls may be intercepted with multiple chained middlewares, depending on the business logic.
+Endpoint calls may be intercepted with any number of chained middlewares.
 Service responses always include a result or an error.
 When a `Server` is instantiated, it is possible to bind one or more services to it, each of them exposing its own RPC endpoints with an associated transport configuration (port, protobuf interfaces, service name, etc).
 Note that other transport types beside `gRPC` are theoretically possible, although that would require an extension of the `Server` class with a custom transport config.

 ### Cache